Adeoye03/Adeoye03/README.md

 # Hi there, I'm Adeoye Precious 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a focus on creating impactful and efficient solutions.
+I'm a passionate data analyst with a focus on making sense out of data.
 Here's a bit about me:

 ## 🧑‍💻 About Me